nvidia-riva/sample-apps/virtual-assistant-dialogflow/README.md

 		4. In `index.js`, at line 4, update the `weatherstack_APIkey` with your Weatherstack API key.
 A new Weatherstack API key can be obtained from [here](https://weatherstack.com/).

 5. Start Riva and Dialogflow virtual assistant web application.
-	1. If not already done, update `config.py` with the Dialogflow weatherbot's Project ID as described in the Requirements section, step 7.
+	1. If not already done, update `config.py` with the Dialogflow weatherbot's Project ID as described in the [Setup section](README.md#setup), step 7.
-	2. Activate the chatbot client Python environment.
+	2. Activate the `dialogflow` Python environment.
 	```
 		. /pythonenvs/dialogflow/bin/activate
 	```